goodform/rmtest/README.md

 Causes the tests to run against a fixed redis port instead of spawning ephemeral disposable redis instances for each test.

 This is useful for debugging failures with `redis-cli MONITOR`.

+## REDIS_DEBUGGER

+Causes the tests to be run under a debugger (e.g. `valgrind`).
+The value to this environment variable is the path to the debugger.
+Does not work if there are spaces in the path.

 ## Installing from pypi